johnie/embedgithub/README.md

 # Embed Github

-> Simply embed Github Readme or Changelog to page or post
+> Simply embed Github Readme or any other markdown file to page or post

 ## Licence